 Visit the MyJourney Wokingham website to find out more about cycling in Wokingham Borough.

 In 2017 work was completed between Aspen Place and Station Approach, in Wokingham, including major work on the kerbs and re-aligning the carriageway.
 This was the most recent phase of the works.

 It follows previous phases of the work between the Three Tuns, in Earley, and just beyond Winnersh Crossroads between 2014 and 2016.
 Once it is completed, the new route links Newbury, Reading, Wokingham, Bracknell and Ascot – forming a new National Cycle Route (NCN422).

-It will fulfill our commitment to provide a portion of the new national cycle route between Reading and Windsor Great Park.
+Now work on London Road, Wokingham, has been completed.
+We have carried out our commitment to provide a portion of the new national cycle route between Reading and Windsor Great Park.

 Visit the Cycle Travel website to see the full NCN422.